dojo/docs/dojo/store.rst

 save() - Saves the loaded object.
 This should generally be shorthand for store.put(object);

-subscribe(event, callback) - Listens for changes to this object.
+watch(property, callback) - Listens for changes to this object.
-[Perhaps using the events from resultSet.subscribe (except that onAdd can't be fired for existing objects).
-I am not sure about this one yet.
-I do think that it would be nice if we could provide the same interface for subscribing to property changes for these store objects and widgets.]

 getId() - Normally a store just uses a single property (identified by idProperty) for the object identity.
 However, a store may provide